GlennPorter/node-twang/README.md

 * _interval_: The interval (in milliseconds) at which the app will twang the URL.
 * _url_: The URL that will be twanged!
 * _command_: The command that will be executed if the request to the URL doesn't return a response.
 This should be something that is either in the current directory or on the path (eg. "ipconfig" on Windows).
-* _log_: A boolean value which determines whether to output stuff.